LittleWat/multichannel-semseg-with-uda/README.md

-# Domain Adaptation for Semantic Segmentation implemeted by PyTorch
+# Multichannel Semantic Segmentation with Unsupervised Domain Adaptation implemeted by PyTorch

 ## Installation
 Use **Python 2.x**